writer-jill/druid/docs/tutorials/tutorial-sql-query-view.md

 ## Generate an explain plan

 In this section you generate an explain plan for a query.
-An explain plan shows the full query details and all of the operations Druid will perform to execute it.
+An explain plan shows the full query details and all of the operations Druid performs to execute it.

+Druid optimizes queries of certain [types](../querying/sql-translation.md#query-types)&mdash;see [SQL query translation](../querying/sql-translation.md) for information on how to interpret an explain plan and use the details to improve query performance.

 1. Open a new query tab.